Tap to get financing

 Time Investment

-Selecting, financing, and purchasing an apartment complex can take months.
+Selecting, financing, and purchasing an apartment community can take months.
 And, while you can hire a property management company to take care of many of the day-to-day responsibilities of apartment ownership post-purchase, you’ll still need to spend a certain amount of time supervising the management company to ensure your investment remains profitable.

 Local Market Factors